The 4 IT Pillars of a Resilient Business

 From an IT standpoint, long term stability and survival rest on 4 key pillars.

-A strong balance sheet and finances are important when faced with a crisis, so efforts should be made to ensure that IT costs remain streamlined whilst workflows remain effective.
+A strong balance sheet and finances are important when faced with a crisis.
+Therefore, efforts should be made to ensure that IT costs remain streamlined whilst workflows remain effective.

 With vendors moving to subscription models, there is an opportunity to gain greater control over software expenses, where monthly and annual commitments are offered.
 Whilst signing up annually can offer slightly improved discount, monthly subscription provides greater flexibility if for example, headcount reduces, or the solution is simply no longer preferred.